oracle-quickstart/oci-cisco/cis-landing-zone/README.md

 We have validated **7.0.0** Secure Threat Defense Firewall for this architecture.

+You can use this [Blog](https://blogs.oracle.com/cloud-infrastructure/post/explore-marketplace-listings-using-oracle-cloud-shell) to know more about latest Firewall version from OCI Marektplace and update required parameters in **variables.tf** file to support additional versions.

 ## Prerequisites

 You should complete below pre-requisites before proceeding to next section: